 Prospekt Mira is a 501(c)3 non-profit NGO, established in 2009.
 Our methods are informed by the organisation’s origins in service of the Measurement and Human Rights program at the Kennedy School of Government at Harvard.

 Prospekt Mira’s organisational expertise lies at the nexus of quantitative research and social issues.

 With a degree in International Relations and Human Rights from the University of Auckland, and a degree in Development Studies from Massey University, Andrea Egan has served as a Fellow at the Measurement and Human Rights Program at Harvard University.

 Her time there focused on climate change and human rights, looking particularly at rising sea-levels and the implications for the low lying islands in the Pacific.
 Those issues have continued to be a subject of her valuable work.

 PhD in Public Health

-David Angelson holds a PhD in Public Health from the University of Auckland.
+David Angelson holds a PhD in Public Health from the University of Auckland, and a MMedSci in Global Health Delivery from Harvard Medical School.
 He has served three branches of the United Nations (UNPFII, UNDP, and WHO), and was a research fellow/visiting scholar at Harvard Medical School and Lunds Universitet Medicinska Fakulteten (Sweden) during his doctoral studies.

 His specialties include environmental health, international health, indigenous health, and the public health consequences of climate change.